g33k5p34k/David_Website/content/pleistodist/introduction.md

 write_sf(testpoints_proj,paste0(path,"/testpoints.shp"))
 ```

+Note that because the shapefile of points used in this example does not have a 'Name' column, all PleistoDist outputs will use the FID value of each point by default.
+You can, however, modify the shapefile's attribute table to include a 'Name' column, which PleistoDist will use instead of FID values.

 ## Generate interval file and maps

 Now that the working environment has been set up, we can proceed with using PleistoDist to generate the interval file as well as the maps of island extents.
 For this analysis, we will be setting a cutoff time of 20 kya (the approximate time of the the last glacial maximum), for 10 time bin intervals, using the default sea-level reconstruction by Bintanja and Van de Wal (2008).
 We will also assume no net uplift or subsidence of the archipelago when generating the island maps (i.e. the offset parameter in the `makemaps()` function will be set to 0).
 All output files are automatically saved to the specified output folder (parameter: outdir).